jaladhitrivedi/flight-search-demo/README.md

 6. From the search result page user should be allowed to change search criteria.
 7. On search result page there should be a slider where user can set min value and max value for price.
 Once the user set the min and max values the results list should be filtered accordingly.

-Addon features of the App:
+Add-on features of the App:

 1. Responsive layout
 2. Persist last search using local storage.
 And populate fields as per the last search.